jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/Bald.jpg" description="Jenny Ballif bald after chemotherapy" maxwidth="300px" %}

 After the birth of my third child, I had post-partum depression.
 And the depression was worse than the cancer.
-That's a whole different topic than Science Mom stuff, but the upshot is that depression is a very real illness.
+That's a whole different topic than Science Mom stuff, but the upshot is that depression is a very real and very difficult illness.
 If you or someone you know is struggling with depression, be kind and patient with them.
 Reach out for help, and know that you're not alone.

 #### WHAT ARE YOU WORKING ON NEXT?